m2creates/m2creates-site/src/posts/2012-10-19-sightseeing-the-end-of-the-world-by-dr-quetzil-castaeda.md

 ---
 title: >-
   “Sightseeing the End of the World!
-Or, Everything You are Dying to Ask about 2012”
+Or, Everything You are Dying to Ask about 2012” with Dr. Quetzil Castañeda
 tldr: >-
   Discover the truth behind 2012's Maya mysteries!
-Dr. Castañeda debunks myths, explores Maya culture, and plans an epic end-of-cycle journey!
+Dr. Castañeda debunks myths and explores Maya culture; plus my plans for an epic end-of-cycle journey!
 slug: sightseeing-the-end-of-the-world-or-everything-you-are-dying-to-ask-about-2012-quetzil-castaeda
 datePublish: 2012-10-19
 seo:
   title: >-
-    Uncovering the Maya Mysteries: Beyond the 2012 Phenomenon with Dr. Quetzil Castañeda
+    “Sightseeing the End of the World!
+Or, Everything You are Dying to Ask about 2012” with Dr. Quetzil Castañeda
   desc: >-
-    Unravel the myths of the Maya with Dr. Quetzil Castañeda.
-From language nuances to 2012's misconceptions, embark on a cultural and historical exploration.
+    Discover the truth behind 2012's Maya mysteries!
+Dr. Castañeda debunks myths and explores Maya culture; plus my plans for an epic end-of-cycle journey!
   image:
     url:
     alt: